nyangweso-rodgers/Programming-in-Java/README.md

 - Install [IntelliJ Idea Community Edition](https://www.jetbrains.com/idea/download/?section=windows)
 - Set the **JDK**:
   - You'll need to point your **IntelliJ** to the **JDK** installation directory so that it uses the correct Java version for compilation and execution.
-  - Open **IntelliJ IDEA** and go to "`File`" in the menu bar, then select "Project Structure"
+  - Open **IntelliJ IDEA** and go to "`File`" in the menu bar, then select "`Project Structure`"
-  - In the Project Structure dialog, navigate to the "SDKs" section (under "Platform Settings") on the left-hand side.
+  - In the Project Structure dialog, navigate to the "**SDKs**" section (under "Platform Settings") on the left-hand side.
   - Click the "+" button on the top right-hand side to add a new JDK
-  - In the "Add JDK" dialog, locate and select the directory where your JDK is installed.
+  - In the "Add JDK" dialog, locate and select the directory where your **JDK** is installed.
   - The JDK installation directory typically has a structure like this:
     - On Windows:
       ```sh